Multi-Agency Safeguarding Reform

 The Early Adopters are a group of local areas that are developing new and innovative approaches to establishing their new arrangements and developing solutions to implementation challenges.
 The purpose of the programme is to understand and analyse the key challenges and opportunities emerging from the reform, and share this learning nationally.

-We will be running a series of regional events on the new multi-agency arrangements until March 2019.
-Please see here for more details.
+We ran a series of regional events on the new multi-agency arrangements in November 2018 and March 2019.
+Presentations are below.

 November 2018 Event Presentations: